 What you will need

 If you do not have one already, you will need to sign up for a free Zoom account in order to participate in the course.
 You should also install the Zoom client by going to the Zoom download page.
 The top item, Zoom Client for Meetings, is what you will want if you are using a computer.
 Scroll down the page to see app options for phones and tablets.
-You should set up your Zoom account in advance of the Online Field Day itself.
-If you already have Zoom installed, make sure it is updated to the most current version.
+You should set up your Zoom account in advance of the Winter School itself.
 There will be opportunities to pre-test your connection before the Winter School (details will be provided after you register).

 What to Expect